JJ/hoborg/text/text.md

 "We usually play to a full house here", Vincent told me while we were on the road to post papers to announce the circus around town.
-Elegant people came after us to check them out "Look, we are scoring good hits."
+Elegant people came after us to check them out.
+"Look, we are scoring good hits.", Vince told me.

+We were very lucky to be there.
+There were heavier and less amusing things you could do in the circus that very morning, in the stifling Miami heat.
+Besides, I was supposed to learn stuff.
 There was a method to posting paper, I was discovering.
 You couldn't just paste them anywhere; barns, fences, some buildings, corners, always at eye's height, those were the places to do it.
 As a matter of fact, sometimes they were occupied by other posters announcing past or present shows.
-They were promptly ditched.
+They were promptly ditched, and this was accompanied by war stories of when two circus met in that place or that other and two posting parties met and mayhem ensued.
+I soon get bored of his talk and started to think whether this could be the day and place where I could finally escape alive and with a plus one called Manuel.

 We had a fair amount of ducat to invite beautiful girls to come to the attractions and bring the local marks in tow.
 And man, they were